 Buying a home is a big decision, the more prepared you are, the less stressful the process will be.

 The application is the true start of the loan process.
 The borrower completes the application and provides all required documentation.
-The various fees and closing cost estimates (Good Faith Estimates
+The various fees and closing cost estimates (Loan Estimates) will be discussed.

 Once the application has been completed, credit report, appraisal and title report will be ordered.
 The information on the application, such as bank deposits and payment histories, are then verified.
 Any credit derogatory, such as late payments, collections and/or judgments, might require a written explanation.
 The entire mortgage package is then put together for submission to the lender.

 Please refer to the Application Checklist page for required documents.

 A credit profile refers to a consumer credit file, which is a picture of how you paid back the companies you have borrowed money from, or how you have met other financial obligations.
 There are five categories of information on a credit profile:

 NOT included on your credit profile is race, religion, health, driving record, criminal record, political preference, or income.

 Credit scoring is a statistical method of assessing the credit risk of a mortgage application.
 The score looks at the following items: past delinquencies, derogatory payment behavior, current debt levels, length of credit history, types of credit and number of inquires.